Off-policy Evaluation with Deeply-abstracted States: Preliminaries

 \textbf{Policy and value}.
 Let $\pi$ denote a given target policy we wish to evaluate.
 We use $\mathbb{E}^{\pi}$ and $\mathbb{P}^{\pi}$ to denote the expectation and probability assuming the actions are chosen according to $\pi$ at each time.
-The regular $\mathbb{E}$ and $\mathbb{P}$ without superscript are taking respect to the behavior policy $b$.
+The regular $\mathbb{E}$ and $\mathbb{P}$ without superscript are taken with respect to the behavior policy $b$.
 Our objective lies in estimating the expected cumulative reward under $\pi$, denoted by $J(\pi)=\mathbb{E}^{\pi}\Big[\sum_{t=1}^{+\infty}\gamma^{t-1} R_t\Big]$ using the offline dataset generated under a different policy $b$.
 Additionally, denote $V^{\pi}$ and $Q^{\pi}$ as the state value function and state-action value function (better known as the Q-function), namely,

 These functions are pivotal in developing value-based estimators, as described in Method 1 of Section \ref{sec:OPEmethod}.
-Moreover, we use $\pi^*$ to denote the optimal policy that maximizes $J(\pi)$, i.e., $\pi^*\in \arg\max_{\pi} J(\pi)$, and write the optimal Q- and value functions $Q^{\pi^*}$, $V^{\pi^*}$ as $Q^{*}$, $V^*$ for brevity.

 \textbf{IS ratio}.
 We also introduce the IS ratio $\rho^{\pi}(a,s)=\pi(a|s)/b(a|s)$, which quantifies the discrepancy between the target policy $\pi$ and the behavior policy $b$.
-Furthermore, let $w^{\pi}(a,s)$ denote the MIS ratio $(1-\gamma)\sum_{t\ge 1}\gamma^{t-1} \mathbb{P}^{\pi}(S_t=s, A_t=a)/\lim_{t \rightarrow \infty} \mathbb{P}(S_t=s, A_t=a)$.
-Here, the numerator represents the discounted visitation probability under the target policy $\pi$, a crucial component in policy-based learning for estimating $\pi^*$ \citep{sutton1999policy,schulman2015trust}.
+Furthermore, define the MIS ratio

+Here, the numerator represents the discounted probability of visiting a given state-action pair under the target policy $\pi$ -- a crucial component in policy-based learning for estimating the optimal policy (denoted by $\pi^*$) \citep{sutton1999policy,schulman2015trust}.
 The denominator corresponds to the limiting state-action distribution under the behavior policy.
 These ratios are fundamental in constructing IS estimators, as detailed in Methods 2 and 3 of Section \ref{sec:OPEmethod}.